Community development courses

 If you have a strong social justice streak and are passionate about helping others, you could build a great career in community development.

-You’ll be ready to make a genuine and lasting impact through your work, by facilitating community projects, advising on public policy, working with young people, or perhaps even landing a role within a leading non-government organisation (NGO).
+You’ll be ready to make a genuine and lasting impact through your work, by facilitating community projects, advising on public policy, working with young people, or perhaps even landing a role at a leading non-government organisation (NGO).

 Explore community development courses